Information on Teagasc Student Maintenance Grant Scheme – 1st Time Applicant

 Payment of Student Grants

-- Maintenance grant payments will be calculated on daily attendance.
-Students will not be paid for non attendance unless specifically allowed under the grant scheme
+- Maintenance grant payments will be calculated on daily attendance, to include both face-to-face and remote delivery.
+Students will not be paid for non attendance unless specifically allowed under the grant scheme.

 Application Procedures for the Teagasc Student Maintenance Grant Scheme